melmel27/comakery/README.md

 ## Transfers Can Be Paused To Comply With Regulatory Action

 If there is a regulatory issue with the token, all transfers may be paused by calling `pause()`.
-During normal functioning of the contract, `pause()` should never need to be called.
+During normal functioning of the contract `pause()` should never need to be called.

 ## Recovery From A Blockchain Fork

 Issuers should have a plan for what to do during a blockchain fork.
 Often security tokens represent a scarce off chain asset and a fork in the blockchain may present ambiguity about who can claim an off chain asset.
 For example, if 1 token represents 1 ounce of gold, a fork introduces 2 competing claims for 1 ounce of gold.

 In the advent of a blockchain fork, the issuer should do something like the following:
-- have a clear way of signaling which branch of the blockchain is valid
+- have a clear and previously defined way of signaling which branch of the blockchain is valid
-- signal which branch is the system of record
+- signal which branch is the system of record at the time of the fork
 - call `pause()` on the invalid fork
 - use `burn()` and `mint()` to fix errors that have been agreed to by both parties involved or ruled by a court in the issuers jurisdiction